JoakimStenmark/JoakimStenmark/PhysicsGun/README.md

 Here I also use a cast to check if it's a key object.
 This game doesnt explore that design space at all but if I could, I would play around with this idea that you can't move other objects with the gun so you have to push a keyobject onto the other object, like Pool meets Half life 2.

-This was a look into some interresting parts of coding I did for this project.
+This was a look into some interesting parts of coding I did for this project.
 If anyone wants to know more, email me at Jocke.stenmark@live.se